 Navini is very casual, so pack accordingly.
 You might find that your shoes are taken off on the boat and packed away until your departure!
 The only shoes you might require are reef shoes for walking along the beach or in the shallow water at low tide.
 The beach is raked daily, however small rocks and bits of coral can wash up with the tides, making some areas uncomfortable to walk over.
-There is complimentary shampoo, conditioner and soap in the bures, as well as beach towels available to borrow from the office.
+It is recommended that you bring a watersports top or rash vest for water activities, as well as your own snorkel and mask (fins are available to borrow).
+To protect the reef from harmful chemicals, bring along sunscreen to use that is reef safe and contains mineral UV-blocking ingredients.
+There is complimentary shampoo, conditioner and soap in the bures, as well as beach towels available to borrow.
 The complimentary island wrap-around sulus come in handy and are often worn with a shirt to dinner.
 The Navini shop has an assortment of island essentials for sale, as well as souvenirs to take home.

 Staff can wash clothes and laundry lists under the benches in the bures list the current rates.
 Clothing will be returned, washed and ironed, within 24 hours.

 Generally there is space available at short notice.
 For peak periods, we suggest booking several months in advance to secure the bure type that you would like.
 Some of our guests book before they depart Navini for the same time the following year!